 &lt;sup>2This characterization crosses the "personal/subpersonal" (or analogous "system/subsystem") divide.
 It can certainly be argued that people's introspective or reflective capacities exist primarily only at the personal level; we are able to consider ourselves, our behaviour, etc., or aspects of ourselves or behaviour, as whole people.
-Famously, we lack direct introspective access to the components or physical configurations of our brains, or to other fine-grained aspects of mental implementation-though, needless to say, we have no difficulty referring to individual thoughts and beliefs, to physiological aspects of our person (limbs, torn muscles, sciatica, etc.), to such psychological aspects about our phenomenology influenced by subpersonal issues of implementation, such as being over-caffeinated, inebriated, or drugged.
+Famously, we lack direct introspective access to the components or physical configurations of our brains, or to other fine-grained aspects of mental implementation-though, needless to say, we have no difficulty referring to individual thoughts and beliefs, to physiological aspects of our person (limbs, torn muscles, sciatica, etc.), to such psychological aspects as confusion, paranoia, and happiness, and to aspectual facts about our phenomenology influenced by subpersonal issues of implementation, such as being over-caffeinated, inebriated, or drugged.

-&lt;sup>3Thus to construct a model of a general modeling system $\mathcal{M}$ within $\mathcal{M}$ would not make $\mathcal{M}$ reflective, for reasons explained below.
+${}^3$ Thus to construct a model of a general modeling system ${\mathcal M}$ within ${\mathcal M}$ would not make ${\mathcal M}$ reflective, for reasons explained below.